csumutaskin/ms-spring-cloud-config-server-with-etcd/README.md

 * Run:
 	`mvn clean install`
-* From the root folder of the project where docker-compose file is located run: "docker-compose up" The below items will be explained later in detail, but to show how the demonstration acts, you can quickly continue to what is instructed below:
+* From the root folder of the project where docker-compose file is located run: "docker-compose up" The below items will be explained later in detail, but to see the outputs of the demo, you can quickly continue to what is instructed below:
 * Open URL http://localhost:8081/get on your browser, this is the client application end point which returns the value of the configuration key: "value"
 Since initial ETCD store contains no key value pairs, it will directly return its default value: "not assigned yet"
 * Add a new key value to the ETCD using the below endpoint that belongs to the spring cloud config server:
   "http://localhost:8080/etcd/add/dev.sample.value/HelloUser"
   The compose contains an etcd3 browser that can be reachable using the URL: "http://localhost:9091", but I think it throws an unexpected exception when the end user adds a new key value (But editing existing value is always possible).
 So use the endpoint above (localhost:8080/etcd/add/.....) to add, but you can edit using the tool that runs on port 9091.
-This tool is taken from [the rustyx's open source project - Copyright (c) 2019 rustyx](https://github.com/rustyx/etcdv3-browser) for non profitable purposes.
+This tool is taken from [the rustyx's open source project (Copyright (c) 2019 rustyx)](https://github.com/rustyx/etcdv3-browser) for non profitable purposes.
 * Whenever value of the key "dev.sample.value" is updated in ETCD, please hit "http://localhost:8081/get" on browser and see how the configuration change affects the Spring Cloud Config Client.
 * Do not forget to shut down the demo using the : docker-compose down --rmi 'all' command to clean the containers and images created by the project.